 Which one to buy comes down to what you do you usually cook.
 Both will satisfy your basic grilling needs.
 Traeger's grill takes another step by giving you the ability to truly cook using a grill.
 It has the capability to cook different types of food with multiple cooking methods.
 The temperature management system eliminates the worry of burning that expensive rack of ribs you just bought.

 Whereas the Weber is geared towards quicker and simpler grilling.
 The basic models are relatively very affordable as well.
 For last-minute beach outings, you can quickly pick up a Kettle Grill and a bag of charcoal and you're all set.
 Where you're planning to station the grill can also determine which model to buy.

 If you're looking for high temperature and faster grilling, go for the Weber Charcoal.
-Cooking thicker meats like chicken, steak or pork butt roast?
+Cooking thicker meats like a pork butt roast?
 Traeger's would be a good choice.

 It all depends how you cook.